 West off the coast of Los Angeles, the snorkeling off Catalina Island is popular for its diverse marine life among the rock reefs and kelp forests.
 During Catalina snorkeling, you may encounter bright orange Garibaldi damselfish, black-tipped reef sharks, Eastern Pacific green sea turtles, abalone, eels, octopus, sea stars, anemones and sea slugs.
 One thing to keep in mind is that the water temperatures are usually quite cold for most visitors, so you may want to rent a thin wet suit.
 Also, the water clarity is usually pretty low, so don't expect more than 10-15 feet of visibility.

-To reach the snorkeling on Catalina Island from the mainland (22 miles), there are several daily ferries available from both Newport and Long Beach (80 minutes).
+To reach the snorkeling on Catalina Island from the mainland, there are several daily ferries available from both Newport and Long Beach (80 minutes).
 It is recommended to use one of the first ferries of the day in order to get to the dive sites before the afternoon winds kick up the surf.
 When taking the ferries, don't be surprised if their paid parking is quite far from the actual ferry dock and may require a shuttle bus, so leave plenty of time to make your ship.

-Overall, Santa Catalina Island is the 3rd most popular snorkel dive spot of all 11 snorkeling dives in California.
+Overall, Santa Catalina Island is the 3rd most popular snorkel dive spot of all 12 snorkeling dives in California.
 Several of the better snorkeling spots are nearby Santa Catalina Island including Crystal Cove State Park, Divers Cove and Shaws Cove.

 © 1997-2021 · SNORKELINGDIVES.COM · All Rights Reserved.